 Many Canadian charities rely on in-kind donations to do their work.
 Not every organization can afford to buy all the items they need.
 Gifts in kind reduce costs, allow for more programs to run, and build stronger community partnerships.

 For example, a shelter that receives donated blankets can spend more on meals.
-A nonprofit that gets free web design can focus its budget on outreach.
-Every little bit helps.
+A nonprofit that receives donated computers can focus its budget on outreach.
+Every contribution helps.

 So, what is a gift in kind?
-It’s more than just a donation—it’s a creative way to give what you have to help others.
-Whether it’s a used laptop, some extra food, or even your professional skills, these types of donations are incredibly valuable to Canadian charities.
+It's more than just a donation—it's a creative way to give property and assets to help others.
+Whether it's a used laptop, some extra food, or valuable securities, these types of donations are incredibly valuable to Canadian charities.

-If you’re a charity, start thinking about what items or services could move your mission forward.
-If you’re a donor, remember: not all gifts come in an envelope—some arrive in the form of tools, talents, and time.
+If you're a charity, start thinking about what items or assets could move your mission forward.
+If you're a donor, remember: meaningful gifts can take many forms beyond cash.

 Proper documentation and accounting for gifts in kind is crucial for CRA compliance and financial transparency.